djfoote/haskell-workshop-2014/README.md

         it = bigness (sumSquares 4 5) + bigness (squareSum 4 5)
 ```

 Uh oh.
 Instead of `"smallbig"`, we got a type error.
 What's up with that?!
-Doesn't `+` concatenate strings? **NO!** This is right around the point where we need to start talking more seriously about types (if you're anxious, the operator you're looking for is `++`).
+Doesn't `+` concatenate strings? **NO!** This is right around the point where we need to start talking more seriously about types (if you really want to know, the operator you're looking for is `++`).

 The Type System
 ===============